 Lip fillers are minimally invasive and require very little down time.

-Lip fillers are a popular and effective treatment well-loved for their ability to restore volume and achieve a plump aesthetic.
-Although the procedure is minimally invasive and quick, there are a few possible side-effects that you may experience after the treatment.
+Lip fillers are a popular and effective treatment well-loved for their ability to adjust volume and achieve a plump aesthetic.
+Although the procedure is minimally invasive and with less downtime, there are a few possible side-effects that you may experience after the treatment.
 Some swelling, mild bruising and tenderness are all completely normal and will resolve with time.
 Read on to find out how to take care of your lips after you have had fillers administered, and what you can expect during the recovery period…

 Expect some side effects